Can you relieve your spine pain and get a good night’s rest too? Sure, but some medications might get in the way.

 Back and neck pain medications that may disrupt sleep

-Below are drugs that treat spinal conditions and may also have sleep-related side effects.
+Below are medications that treat spinal conditions and may also have sleep-related side effects.

 Note: The table below contains common back and neck pain medications that may interfere with your sleep and daytime functioning; it is not an all-inclusive list.
 Always discuss the possible side effects of your specific medications with your doctor.

-Talk to your Doctor about drug alternatives for better sleep
+Talk to your doctor about medication alternatives for better sleep

 Keeping your spine healthy is important, but the quality of your sleep shouldn’t suffer as a result.
 If you’ve noticed a reduction in quantity or quality of sleep since beginning your back or neck pain medicine, tell your doctor.
 He or she may prescribe an alternative medication or therapy to restore healthy sleep while addressing your spinal issue.